 Tooting Bathroom Installation & Fitting

 Tooting is one of Burgess Bathroom’s newest catchment areas, but is quickly becoming one of our biggest.
-The influx of new families and young professionals to the area has led to high demand for refurbished bathrooms and is keeping our bathroom designers and fitters very busy.
+The influx of new families and young professionals to the area has led to high demand for refurbished bathrooms and is keeping our designers and bathroom fitters very busy.
 If you are based in Tooting and looking for a new bathroom then give us a call today to chat through your project.

 It’s great transport connections and great mix of housing stock make it a real hot spot for London.
 Popular with young professionals and families, our Tooting bathroom installations here tend to be relatively simple – to deliver me an excellent quality, reasonably priced bathroom and quickly.
 The influx of property developers into the area, attracted by its increasing popularity mean we are regularly asked to install bathrooms on multi-unit developments.